 It can irritate the outer knee area and usually happens when you start running further distances.

 If you do develop this condition, try ICING the injured area for at least 15 minutes.

-You may also try taking an over-the-counters pain reliever such as Advil, Aleve, Motrin or Tylenol.
-SWIMMING or other low impact activities will help you stay active while reducing inflammation.
+You may also try taking an over-the-counter pain reliever such as Advil, Aleve, Motrin, or Tylenol.
+SWIMMING or other low-impact activities will help you stay active while reducing inflammation.

 A biomechanical assessment should also be done to determine if there are any issues with your running form, technique, and footwear.

 Having an expert evaluate your running style and advise you on what changes need to be made will greatly benefit your running.